DmitrySharabin/mavo-mathjax/README.md

 </div>
 ```

 This plugin supports mathematics in Markdown.
-To use, include both the [MathJax](https://plugins.mavo.io/plugin/mathjax) and the [Markdown](https://plugins.mavo.io/plugin/markdown) plugins, and give classes `mv-mathjax` and `markdown` to the property you want to enable this functionality on, or specify a Markdown file as your data.
+To use, include both the [MathJax](https://plugins.mavo.io/plugin/mathjax) and the [Markdown](https://plugins.mavo.io/plugin/markdown) plugins, and add the `markdown` class to the property you want to enable this functionality on, or specify a Markdown file as your data.

 Mathematics must be marked as code fragments, i.e., enclosed by the backtick (\` \`) character.